What You Need to Know When Dividing Your Business in a Divorce

 Certainly, some types of property are easier to distribute than others.
 For instance, typically both spouses will have a vehicle, and each spouse will keep their respective vehicles.
 Other types of property may be more difficult to distribute – for example the marital residence.
 To distribute the residence, most of the time the spouses will agree to sell the house and split the proceeds.
 However, sometimes one party will want to stay in the house, and they will essentially have to buy the other spouse out.

 Other types of property can be even more difficult to distribute.
 For instance, what if a spouse has an ownership interest in a business?
 How would you go about “splitting” this interest?
+How do you value the business to discern just how much it’s worth?
 As you can see distributing this type of asset is more difficult than distributing the vehicles in the above example.
 There are three methods most couples use when distributing a business interest.

 The most common method used, is the scenario where one spouse essentially buys the other spouse’s interest in the business.
 The following example will illustrate how the buy out works.